 Many F-1 visa holders who participate in OPT decide that they want to remain in the U.S. permanently.
-To do this, the F-1 visa holders will need to find ways to obtain green cards.
-F-1 visa OPT participants have a few options to adjust their statuses so that they can become lawful permanent residents of the U.S.
+To do this, a F-1 visa holder will need to find ways to obtain a green card.
+Fortunately, F-1 visa OPT participants have a few options to adjust their statuses so that they can become lawful permanent residents of the U.S.

 Understanding the F-1 visa

-While an F-1 visa is not an avenue to directly immigrate to the U.S., many F-1 visa students experience changes in their lives while they are studying that make them want to secure green cards and to become lawful permanent residents.
-Because of the nature of F-1 visas, becoming a lawful permanent resident of the U.S. will require students to adjust their statuses to a different type of visa.
-When a student is participating in the OPT program, they have a few ways that they might be able to secure an adjustment of status to a different visa status that will allow them to make their stays in the U.S. permanent.
+While an F-1 visa is not an avenue to directly immigrate to the U.S., many F-1 visa students decide while they are studying that they want to become lawful permanent residents.
+However, due to the nature of F-1 visas, becoming a lawful permanent resident of the U.S. will require students to adjust their statuses to a different type of visa.

 What is optional practical training?

 F-1 students may want to complete training outside of their educational institutions while they work to earn their degrees or immediately following graduation.
-The optional training program is designed to offer F-1 visa holders the opportunity to work temporarily in jobs that directly relate to their majors.
-There are two main types of OPT, including pre-completion and post-completion optional practical training.
+The optional training program (OPT) is designed to offer F-1 visa holders the opportunity to work temporarily in jobs that directly relate to their majors.
+There are two main types of OPT: pre-completion and post-completion optional practical training.

 Pre-completion OPT allows students who are still studying in their degree programs to obtain employment.
 Students can complete up to 12 months of pre-completion OPT.
 However, any time that they spend participating in pre-completion OPT will be subtracted from the 12-month allotment of post-completion OPT.

-F-1 visa holders are eligible to apply for pre-completion OPT to begin after they have completed the first year of full-time academic studies at a SEVP-approved educational institution.
+F-1 visa holders are eligible to begin pre-completion OPT after they have completed the first year of full-time academic studies.
 They can apply for pre-completion OPT up to 90 days before they finish their first year of studies, but they cannot begin working in their jobs through the pre-completion OPT program until the first full year of studies is finished.